 pH is a critical parameter in neutralization reactions.
 It indicates the acidity or alkalinity of a solution.
 Accurate pH measurement is essential for achieving complete neutralization and avoiding unwanted side reactions.

 Use a calibrated pH meter for precise measurements.
-Litmus paper and other pH indicators can provide a rough estimate, but they are less accurate.
+So litmus paper and other pH indicators can provide a rough estimate, but they are less accurate.
 Regularly check the pH during the reaction and adjust the addition of acid or base accordingly.
 In industrial settings, automated pH control systems are often used to maintain optimal conditions.

 Stoichiometry Considerations